eddiemf/vue-scrollactive/README.md

 }
 ```

-Make sure to set the `ref=scrollactive` property when you call the component in order to access the function as I do, or feel free to do it in any other way you would like, you just need to call the `setScrollactiveItems()` function.
+Make sure to set the `ref="scrollactive"` property when you call the component in order to access the function as I do, or feel free to do it in any other way you would like, you just need to call the `setScrollactiveItems()` function.

 ## Configuration
 All options should be passed as a prop in the `<scrollactive>` component as you can see in the example below: